dev-academy-programme/orientation---Archived/4-tools/git-and-github/README.md

 `git commit:` Git’s most important command.
 After you make any sort of change, you input this in order to take a “snapshot” of the repository.
 Usually it goes `git commit -m “Message here”`.
 The -m indicates that the following section of the command should be read as a message.

 `git branch:` Working with multiple collaborators and want to make changes on your own?
 This command will let you build a new branch, or timeline of commits, of changes and file additions that are completely your own.
 Your title goes after the command.
-If you wanted a new branch called “cats,” you’d type Git branch cats.
+If you wanted a new branch called “cats” you’d type `git branch cats`.

 `git checkout:` Literally allows you to “check out” a repository that you are not currently inside.
 This is a navigational command that lets you move to the repository you want to check.
 You can use this command as `git checkout master` to look at the master branch, or `git checkout cats` to look at another branch.